Bharath-Ramamurthy/JanamSaathi-AI/README.md

 ---

 ## Source Code
-The full source code is maintained in a **private repository** as it is part of our commercial product.
+The source code remains private while the product is being commercialized.
 For access requests or collaboration:
 **bharath.workmail@gmail.com**